Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 • Malware: all types of malicious software such as viruses, worms, ransomware.

-• Man-in-the-middle, MitM: an eavesdropping attack where hackers insert themselves between two parties and use someone else's device as a source.
+• Man-in-the-middle: an eavesdropping attack where a threat actor insert themself between two parties and use someone else's device as a source.

-• Structured Query Language, SQL injection: insertion of malicious code into a SQL database which can reveal, modify, or delete data.
+• SQL injection: insertion of malicious code into a SQL database which can reveal, modify, or delete data.

-• Zero-day exploit: hackers exploit an issue that has been announced to the public but has not yet been solved.
+• Zero-day exploit: threat actors exploit an issue that has been announced to the public but has not yet been solved.

-• DNS Tunnelling: hackers exploit DNS traffic to carry out malicious activities.
+• DNS Tunnelling: threat actors exploit DNS traffic to carry out malicious activities.

-• Denial-of-Service, DOS attack: the hackers seek to disrupt a device or network’s traffic, temporarily or indefinitely.
+• Denial-of-Service attack: the threat actors seek to disrupt a device or network’s traffic, temporarily or indefinitely.

 • Espionage